-CM 400 Ministry Integrative Capstone

-This is a capstone class for Christian Ministries majors.
+Ministry Integrative Capstone 3 credits Spring-Years CM 400 This is a capstone class for Christian Ministries majors.
 It consists of collaborative presentations and public speaking opportunities that will articulate the student's integrative educational journey and an emerging value of a contextual approach to ministry.
 This course is designed for reflection on each student's particular vocational call as well as how that connects to the broader vision and work of participating in the love of God, self, neighbor, enemy, stranger, and the world today.
 Prerequisites: CM 140, CM 211, CM 212, CM 370 or instructor consent.